What is a Joint Strategic Needs Assessment (JSNA)?

 Where can I find the most recent JSNA reports?

 You can find the most recent JSNA reports, across a number of themes, on the Published Joint Strategic Needs Assessments pages.
-You’ll also find a summary of all the themed JSNA reports up to 2016 and the 2017 JSNA Core Dataset.
+You’ll also find a summary of all the themed JSNA reports up to 2016 and the 2019 JSNA Core Dataset.
+The diagram below shows the Cambridgeshire series of themed JSNA reports – please note that the Peterborough themed JSNA reports are also included at the published JSNA link stated above.

 What are Health and Wellbeing Strategies?